mbaltaks/mbaltaks.github.com/who.md

 ---
 {% include JB/setup %}

 You're wondering who I am.
-You already know my name, and what I find interesting, but here's a little extra.
+My name is Michael, and this site features links I find interesting, as well as anything else I feel like publishing to the world.

 I write software, and I've done so for companies such as Citrix and Vodafone, and now for my own company [Code Monastery](http://codemonastery.com.au/).
 Recently most of my work has been for [iOS](http://www.apple.com/ios/), sometimes backed by [Django](https://www.djangoproject.com/).
 There are examples of some of my publicly available work on the [projects](/projects) page.